Vairn/Discworld-Novelette/Occupational_Hazard.md

 Each case presented its own technical challenges.
 The art lay in adapting standardized procedures to specific circumstances while maintaining the sort of professional standards that their employers had come to expect.
 It was skilled work, requiring not just technical competence but an understanding of larger operational objectives.

+*Assignment Review: M. Cripley*
+*Method: Blunt instrument, staged to appear accidental* *Complications: Subject's investigative background required enhanced cleanup protocols*
+*Efficiency Rating: Satisfactory*
+*Time to Completion: 15 minutes*
+*Cleanup Requirements: Standard protocols plus document removal*

-The next assignment required consideration.
-Subject Designation: Cripley, M. Private investigator, recently involved in insurance fraud investigations.
-The irony was not lost on the killer—someone who made their living from discovering other people's secrets was about to discover that some secrets were more dangerous than others.
+The private investigator had presented unique challenges.
+Someone who made their living from discovering other people's secrets had possessed the sort of professional paranoia that required careful planning.
+The irony had not been lost on the killer—Cripley had spent his career uncovering dangerous truths, only to discover that some secrets were more dangerous than others.

-The preliminary surveillance had been completed.
-Cripley maintained regular hours, lived alone, and had the sort of casual approach to personal security that suggested he had never seriously considered that someone might want him dead.
-This was common among people who dealt in information rather than violence.
-They understood blackmail and bribery, but they rarely prepared for more direct solutions to the problems they created.

 A soft chime indicated an incoming communication.
 The killer activated the mechanism with the sort of practiced efficiency that suggested regular use.